SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 This sample is now deprecated and will also be removed in a future release.
 This is in line with the deprecation of [Machine Learning Engine](/release-10-16-0/announcements-10-16-0/#machine-learning-deprecation) announced in release 10.16.

+##### Documentation

+In a future release, we are going to integrate the Analytics Builder documentation in the Cumulocity IoT documentation.
+It will then no longer be available as a separate webhelp.
+We will focus on our high-quality, up-to-date English user documentation.
+The German version of the Analytics Builder documentation, which is also available as a separate webhelp until release 10.17, is deprecated.

 #### Implemented

 ##### Analytics Builder - Change of type for Clear Alarm input port